KxSystems/docs/docs/ref/join.md

 Appends the item(s) of `y` to the variable `x`.
 This is the [assign through operator](assign.md#assign-through-operator) form of `,`, but it has major differences.

 If `x` contains a simple list, `y` must be an atom or simple list of the same type.
 If `x` contains a dictionary whose values are a simple list, `y` must be a dictionary with values of the same type.
+If `x` contains a table, the corresponding elements or columns of `y` must match the types of the columns in `x`.

 ```q
 q)s:1 2 3